Browse by Medical Category

 Dental implants allow permanent, stable replacement of teeth lost to accident, injury or disease.

 A minimally-invasive treatment for patients with facial deformities involving the gradual lengthening of bone using a "distractor".

-Your doctor may recommend IV sedation for your comfort during your OMS procedure.
+Your doctor may recommend IV sedation for your comfort during your procedure.
 This is performed safely in our outpatient care center.

 Corrective surgery of upper or lower jaw to correct bite, injury or deformity.

 Surgical removal of impacted, diseased or symptomatic third molars.